fourlabsldn/GmailBundle/README.md

 ## License

-QBJSParser is licensed under the MIT license.
+GmailBundle is licensed under the MIT license.